julianperrott/WowClassicGrindBot/README.md

 # Pathing

+Pathing is built into the bot so you don't need to do anything special except download the MPQ files.
+You can though run it on its own server to visualise routes as they are created by the bot, or to play with route finding.

 The bot will try to calculate a path in the following situations:

 * Travelling to a vendor or repair.